edunham/slides/irc.rst

     /msg -freenode <person> <message>
     /join -pdx <channel>

-Q. Different nicks in different channels?
+Different nicks in different channels?

-A. Multiple connections to same network.

 Bots...
 =======

 .. figure:: /_static/irc/musicrobots.jpg
-    :class: scale
+    :class: fill

 .. note::
     * "Services"
     * Client automated to perform some behaviors
     * Any level of complexity you want
+    * Freenode bots have @services in their cloaks

 ...can be this easy
 ===================